predicatemike/predigame-examples/levels/README.md

 1. a `setup()` member containing any code that should run prior to the start of a given level.
 2. a `completed()` member that assesses if a given objective has been established.
-3. a `next()` member that instructs Predigame the next level to load.
+3. a `next()` member that instructs Predigame on the next level to load.

 With that in mind, let's take a look at two mini-game examples.